 While the health commissioner can change some parts of the program, expanding it to include smoking would require another vote by the Legislature.

 Will it really be that hard for someone who’s relatively healthy (aside from their, uh … debilitating insomnia and back pain) to obtain a prescription?

 Yes, unless you know a doctor willing to risk spending four years in jail.
 The law will make prescribing marijuana for patients who don’t qualify a felony.
 Anyone else who tries to sell or distribute medical marijuana can be charged with a misdemeanor.

 So, when can the rest of us smoke legally?

-Several New York legislators introduced a bill in December that would have legalized recreational marijuana, but Cuomo's spokesman called it a "non-starter."
-During this week's debate, Cuomo described marijuana as a "gateway drug," citing the state's heroin and opiate prescription drug abuse problems, so it appears he's not evolving very quickly on the issue.
+Several New York legislators introduced a bill in 2013 that would have legalized recreational marijuana, but Cuomo’s spokesperson called it a “non-starter.”
+During the medical-marijuana debate, Cuomo described pot as a “gateway drug,” citing the state’s heroin and opiate prescription drug abuse problems, so it appears he’s not evolving very quickly on the issue.